The Dangers of Asbestos Exposure

 - Automotive Workers: Many automotive parts are made with asbestos, particularly brakes, brake pads, and rotors.
 Clutches, heat seals, gaskets, engine components, and exterior panels contain asbestos and continue to be used today.
 Mechanics, body shop repair workers, and automotive manufacturers are commonly exposed to asbestos when components are bent, grinded, and even cleaned.

-- Construction Workers: Asbestos was a big part of construction in the early to mid-1900’s.
+- Construction Workers: Asbestos was a big part of construction in the early to mid-1900s.
 Asbestos was commonly used in such things as vinyl flooring, plaster, stucco, insulation, roofing shingles, piping, and insulation.
-Electricians, carpenters, plumbers, pipe fitters, welders, and roofers are still high risk occupations today because of the exposure that comes from the demolition and restoration of older buildings and homes.
+Electricians, carpenters, plumbers, pipe fitters, welders, and roofers are still high-risk occupations today because of the exposure that comes from the demolition and restoration of older buildings and homes.

 - Firefighters: Buildings built between 1900 and 1980 have a high rate of asbestos in their structures.
 When one of these buildings or homes catches fire, asbestos fibers are released and potentially inhaled by the firefighters.
-Demolition of these structures following a fire further exposes those involved with removing the debris.
+The demolition of these structures following a fire further exposes those involved with removing the debris.

 - Military: Asbestos was commonly used by all branches of the military for more than half of the 20th Battleships, submarines, aircraft carriers, planes, tanks, and auxiliary equipment all contained asbestos parts and exposed members of our Armed Forces to high levels of the toxin as they worked and repaired these vehicles.
 There are approximately 22 million veterans living in the United States today, with many of them at risk of developing mesothelioma and other asbestos-related diseases.

-- Miners and Factory Workers: Those who mined for asbestos or worked in plants that manufactured asbestos containing products were at risk for exposure.
+- Miners and Factory Workers: Those who mined for asbestos or worked in plants that manufactured asbestos-containing products were at risk for exposure.
 The microscopic asbestos fibers that are released when working with the mineral are easily transported through the air.
 Even workers that used masks and other productive breathing equipment while working were still exposed to the fibers in the environment surrounding these industrial sites.

-- Second Hand Exposure: Even those who did not work in the high risk industries have suffered from mesothelioma and other respiratory diseases because of their second hand exposure to this toxin.
+- Second Hand Exposure: Even those who did not work in the high-risk industries have suffered from mesothelioma and other respiratory diseases because of their second hand exposure to this toxin.
 Workers returning home after being in the mines or factories all day had toxic fibers stuck to their hair, skin, and clothes.
 Those that lived in close proximity to the mines or the factories inhaled asbestos through airborne fibers that traveled from the work sites.
 The simple act of giving someone a hug, laundering a family member’s work clothes, or opening the windows to let in fresh air resulted in many people being exposed to asbestos.

 If you or someone you love has been diagnosed with or has died from an asbestos-related illness, there is help.
 Many new medical treatments are emerging that can prolong the life expectancy of those with mesothelioma.
 Class action lawsuits, trust funds, and settlements have helped many victims and their families receive compensation for their injuries.
 It is imperative for anyone diagnosed with an asbestos-related illness to consult with an experienced mesothelioma lawyer as soon as possible.